christianheyn/on-ios-resize/README.md

 # on-ios-resize
 **`window.oniosresize`**

-Fires an event everytime **after the window _height_ resized**, also on show or hide adress-bar on mobile safari/chrome.
+Fires an event every time **after the window height resizes**, also after show/hide of adress-bar on mobile safari/chrome.

 ## Install
 ```sh